polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="1192"--><!-- The following content is generated at 2024-02-19T20:13:03.087677+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←control complexity
+- _(begin)_→::@::←control complexity
-- control complexity→:::←equipment age, condition, and suitability
+- control complexity→::@::←equipment age, condition, and suitability
-- equipment age, condition, and suitability→:::←fluid properties
+- equipment age, condition, and suitability→::@::←fluid properties
-- fluid properties→:::←pressure
+- fluid properties→::@::←pressure
-- pressure→:::←prevailing conditions
+- pressure→::@::←prevailing conditions
-- prevailing conditions→:::←worker knowledge and skills
+- prevailing conditions→::@::←worker knowledge and skills
-- worker knowledge and skills→:::←_(end)_
+- worker knowledge and skills→::@::←_(end)_

 <!--/pytextgen-->